thisismygitrepo/crocodile/README.md

 Suppose you want to know how many lines of code in your repository.
 The procedure is to glob all `.py` files recursively, read string code, split each one of them by lines, count the lines, add up everything from all strings of code.

-To achieve this, all you need is a imminently readable one-liner.
+To achieve this, all you need is an imminently readable one-liner.
 ```
 tb.P.cwd().myglob("*.py", r=True).read_text().split('\n').apply(len).np.sum()
 ```

 How does this make perfect sense?
 * `myglob` returns `List` of `P` path objects
 * `read_text` is a `P` method, but it is being run against `List` object.
-Behind the scense **responsible black magic** fails to find such a method in `List` and realizes it is a method of items inside the list, so it reads all files and containerize them in another `List` object and returns it.
+Behind the scenes, **responsible black magic** fails to find such a method in `List` and realizes it is a method of items inside the list, so it runs it against them and thus read all files and containerize them in another `List` object and returns it.
 * Similar story applies to `split` which is a method of strings in Python.
 * Next, `apply` is a method of `List`.
 Sure enough, it lives up to its apt name and applies the passed function `len` to all items in the list and returns another `List` object that contains the results.
 * `.np` converts `List` to `numpy` array, then `.sum` is a method of `numpy`, which gives the final result.

 # Other use cases
-Invitably in life, you will encounter objects of the same type and you are struggling to get a tough grab on them. `List` gives you a handle so tough, that the objects behave like one object.
+Invitably in life, you will encounter objects of the same type and you will be struggling to get a tough grab on them. `List` is a powerful structure that put at your disposal a grip, so tough, that the objects you have at hand start behaving like one object.

 This is the power of implicit `for` loops.
 Share with us your one-liner snippets to add it to use-cases of this package.